Rep. Katie Porter seeking Feinstein’s Senate seat in 2024

 “Especially in times like these, California needs a warrior in Washington,” Porter said in a video posted on Twitter.
 “That’s exactly why I’m announcing my candidacy for the United States Senate in 2024.”

-Porter, who was first elected to Congress in 2018, said she has “challenged the status quo” in Washington, taking on “big banks,” Wall Street and the pharmaceutical industry.
+Porter is a progressive Democrat who was first elected to Congress in 2018 and won a tight race for reelection to her newly redrawn Southern California district in November.
+She said in the video that she has “challenged the status quo” in Washington, taking on “big banks,” Wall Street and the pharmaceutical industry.
 She wants to ban members of Congress from stock trading.

 “To win these fights, it’s time for new leadership in the U.S. Senate,” she said.

-Feinstein, 89, has faced questions about her age and memory and whether she will seek another term.
-She has not announced whether she will seek reelection in 2024.
+Feinstein, 89, has for several years faced questions about her health and whether she will seek another term.
+She has not announced whether she will seek reelection in 2024, though she is widely expected to retire.

-Feinstein won her sixth election in 2018 and has been a force for Democrats, serving for a time as chair of the intelligence and judiciary committees.
-But she also has seen pushback from Democrats who view her as too bipartisan at a time when politics is more polarized and her state is increasingly liberal.
+“Everyone is of course welcome to throw their hat in the ring, and I will make an announcement concerning my plans for 2024 at the appropriate time,” Feinstein, who won her sixth election in 2018 said in a statement Tuesday.
+She added that she is currently “focused on ensuring California has all the resources it needs” to deal with deadly storms hitting the state.

+Porter’s announcement, which came as torrential rains and mudslides forced thousands from their homes and were blamed for the deaths of over a dozen people, could be the start of a competitive race between multiple candidates in the heavily Democratic state.
+Republicans haven’t won a statewide race in California since 2006, and with Feinstein and Democratic Sen. Barbara Boxer having their seats locked up for a quarter century, several Democrats have been waiting for their chance.

 Feinstein has defended her performance and said in 2021 that she planned to serve her full term, even as there was open speculation and discussion about the future of the seat.
 Gov. Gavin Newson said in 2021 that he would appoint a Black woman to replace Feinstein, who’s white, if she were to retire early.